Pop Culture Madness!

 All gerbils in the US descend from 20 caught in Mongolia in 1935 for research purposes.

 In the New Deal, FDR called for a new tax program called the Revenue Act of 1935, which imposed an income tax of 79% on incomes over $5 million.
-This tax rate affected literally one person: John D. Rockefeller.
-In 1935 during Great Depression, 96 percent of all American families paid no federal income tax, and for the 4 percent or so who did pay, the average rate was only about 4 percent of their incomes.
+This tax rate affected one person: John D. Rockefeller.
+In 1935, during the Great Depression, 96 percent of all American families paid no federal income tax.
+The average rate for the 4 percent who did pay was only about 4 percent of their incomes.

-Shirley Temple left her handprints and footprints at the TCL Chinese Theater in 1935, when she was just six years old.
+When she was just six years old, Shirley Temple left her handprints and footprints at the TCL Chinese Theater in 1935.

-John D. Rockefeller had bricks from various monasteries in Europe shipped to NY to build a museum (The Cloisters), which was built on land he bought, filled with art he purchased, and facing land he owned, so as to preserve the view.
+John D. Rockefeller had bricks from various monasteries in Europe shipped to NY to build a museum (The Cloisters) on land he bought, filled with art he purchased, and facing land he owned to preserve the view.
 He donated it to the city in 1935.

 The last year in which no American received a Nobel Prize was 1935